ilhamrohulfajar/ilhamrohulfajar/README.md

 Bridging engineering logic with functional aesthetics.
 I'm an **Informatics Engineering** graduate from **Universitas Indraprasta PGRI (UNINDRA)** with a GPA of **3.48**.
 My focus lies in building reliable desktop systems and maintaining seamless IT infrastructures.

 - 🎓 **Education:** S1 Teknik Informatika @ UNINDRA.
-- 🛠️ **Current Focus:** Enhancing Java-based desktop solutions and database integrity.
+- 🛠️ **Current Focus:** Java-based desktop solutions and database integrity.
 - ⚙️ **Professional:** Skilled in IT Support, Hardware Troubleshooting, and Data Migration.
 - 🎸 **Vibe:** Slapping some bass and analyzing Arctic Monkeys' lyrics.
 - 🥀 **Philosophy:** *"Bloom in every byte."*